Msameim181/Python-Logging-Best-Practice/README.md

-# TraceLog
+# Loghunter

-TraceLog is a Python package designed for advanced logging capabilities, including trace and request ID management.
+Loghunter is a Python package designed for advanced logging capabilities, including trace and request ID management.
 It provides a flexible logging configuration and supports colored logging for better visibility.

 ## Features